 It’s Sunday March 22, 2020, and a lot has changed in the past week.
-In just seven days we’ve moved from hand-washing++, and social distancing with individuals, or in larger groups.
-We’ve gone from, “Wow!
+In just seven days we’ve moved from hand-washing++, and social distancing, to “Wow!
 I sure hope this doesn’t get as bad as it is ‘over there'”, to realizing that it certainly could.

-I work in an ER, and last week I spent bone-chilling hours outside in our hospital’s COVID Assessment Clinic.
-I was disheartened by the number of people implying they wouldn’t take our advice to remain at home, self-isolating.
+I work in an ER and last week I spent bone-chilling hours outside in our hospital’s COVID Assessment Clinic.
+When people presented with symptoms or exposure risk I was disheartened by the number implying they wouldn’t take our advice to self isolate at home.

 Even though I try to avoid a regular diet of news, I’ve read and watched plenty about horrors suffered elsewhere.
-Yet, to this point, it’s all felt surreal.
+Yet, until now, it’s all felt surreal.

 But do you know what finally brought it all home?
 My kitchen table.

 Exactly one week ago we had friends over for lunch.
 Because of the way my kitchen/great room is set up, the table is in an odd spot so I make it as small as I can when it’s not being used, but on our lunch day I raised the fold-down leafs and we had a dandy visit.